 Need a highly custom shape or size

 Some clients have a very specific size, shape, or design that compliments an existing landscape or house shape that they would like to match.
 This past season we were unable to help a couple families that fell in this category.

 The first customer was a gentlemen that had a competitive diver in his family.
-The project called for a pool that very closely resembled a competitive diving pool in its overall dimension and depth.
-The pool was to be in the range of 40 feet wide 60 feet long and over 12 feet deep.
+The project called for a swimming pool that very closely resembled a competitive diving pool in its overall dimension and depth.
+The in-ground pool was to be in the range of 40 feet wide 60 feet long and over 12 feet deep.
 Needless to say the fiberglass pool industry does not provide such a model.
 The client looked at gunite as a first option but ultimately elected to go with a vinyl pool given its initial cost savings over a concrete pool.

-The other family was looking for a pool that exactly complemented the angle and dimension of their newly built home.
+The other family was looking for a swimming pool that exactly complemented the angle and dimension of their newly built home.
 The pool was to be shaped approximately like a boomerang and follow the outline of the house.
 Again this was not a pool shape and size that fiberglass pool industry offered.

 Unique custom depth

-Even though fiberglass manufacturers provide a large variety of pool shapes and depths occasionally we will have a customer who has a very specific shape profile in mind.
-Three foot flat bottom, sport bottom, multi-level, etc. These types of pools can be cool but very much limit the use of the pool.
+Even though fiberglass manufacturers provide a large variety of in-ground pool shapes and depths occasionally we will have a customer who has a very specific shape profile in mind.
+Three foot flat bottom, sport bottom, multi-level, etc. These types of swimming pools can be cool but very much limit the use of the pool.
 The demand and market for them is so small that the industry has chosen not to provide too many.
 Even though we can usually educate a customer into what is going to more broadly serve their family sometimes we just are not able to give a customer what they want.